RatiMaheshwari/automation-script/README.md

 <h2><b><p>Functionality Testing for e-commerce website Amazon </p><b></h2>
-<p>Automation script designed using Selenium webdriver, TestNG, and Java using the below concepts : </p>
+<p>Automation script designed using Selenium webdriver, TestNG, and Java in Eclipse using the below concepts : </p>
 <li>Page Objects to organize the methods on how to interact with the elements on the particular page</li>
 <li>Wrappers for commonly used Selenium WebDriver functions</li>
 <li>Actions classes grouping up commonly used methods, so tests are easier to create</li>